wp-plugins/feed2tweet/README.txt

 === Feed2tweet ===
-Tags: twitter, post, social, post to twitter, after post, tweet, message
+Tags: twitter, post, social, post to twitter, after post, tweet, message, analytics, tr.im, bit.ly, url shortener
 Contributors: cfpg
-Requires at least:2.0
+Requires at least: 2.0
 Tested up to: 2.7
-Stable tag: trunk
+Stable tag: 0.8

 Feed2tweet plugins allows you to publish your new posts to your twitter account.